 Phonics information is displayed with a specific link to Time for Phonics website for parental videos on pronunciation of letter sounds.
-There are parent mornings specifically for phonics information sharing.

-Curriculum Information mornings provide more detail of the curriculum, how it is delivered and how parents and families can support.
+Curriculum Information mornings provide more detail of and families can support. f the curriculum, how it is delivered and how parents 14